Index 2024

 91.48

 Freedom of the press is robust in Portugal.
-Journalists can report without restrictions, although some face threats from extremist groups.
+Journalists can report without restrictions, but they face economic, legal and security challenges.

 Media landscape